 The Bail Bonds Industry is Not Cash Only

 Interestingly enough, providing bails bonds is a massive industry in the United States.
 In fact, there are almost 20,000 bail bonds businesses, with the industry being valued at around $2 billion.
 Historically, these businesses accepted cash bail only.
 As the consumer industry has shifted to credit cards, bail bonds have as well.
 Now, your bail bond business can legally and safely accept credit and debit payments.

 This is beneficial for you, the business owner, as it tends to be a faster way of receiving your payment.
 While individuals may not have the cash upfront to pay you or the court, most consumers in the United States have a credit card they can charge the amount to.
 Not only does this allow you to receive your payments quicker, but it also enables you to take on a variety of customers, not just those with cash.

 Equip Your Business with Credit Card Processing

 The issue, however, is that bail bond businesses have a high risk factor.
-While you may have a processor in mind to handle your bail bonds credit card processing, most standard ones will not take on bail bond businesses due to risk.
+While you may have a processor in mind to handle your bail bonds credit card processing, most standard ones will not take on bail bond businesses due to the risk factors.
 That’s why you need a high risk payment processor to do all of your credit card processing.
 Luckily, there are lots of high risk payment processors that will happily take on your business.

 Unfortunately, there is a slew of risks associated with bail bond businesses.
 While you may not encounter all of them, the fact that the industry is vulnerable to them prevents you from acquiring standard payment processors and/or bank accounts for your business.
 Here are some of the top risks.